Intersection of steel and alchemy on glass

 "A strong cultural background and the passion for art are both the core of this collection" - said Giovanni Luca Ferreri, architect and designer.

 "Each collection that I have designed shows deep roots into the art world.
-For K. Collection, I took inspiration from "Arte Informale" movement and its way to artistically treat surfaces.
+For the K. Collection, I was inspired by the "Arte Informale" movement and its way to artistically treat surfaces.
 In these surfaces, there is a continuous search for abstraction and shape".

 Artistic spotted effect on mirror finish glass